 Simply imagining you’re speaking in a vast stadium can help you increase your volume.
 This gives you a sense of filling the space, preventing you from mumbling.

 Tip Six – Avoid ‘dribbling’:

-Keep the vocal strength up to the end of the sentence.
+Keep your vocal strength up to the end of the sentence and be consistent with your phrasing.
 To avoid trailing off, think of pressing on the final syllable of the final word of the sentence or phrase.

 Tip Seven – Use pauses to refuel:

-Pauses can seem like uncomfortably long silences to the speaker, but to the listener they’re absolutely vital as a means to absorb and assimilate information.
-Without pauses, the speaker has no time to reach into their abdomen to breathe.
+Less is more, and that applies particularly to pauses in a speech.
+A pause can seem like an uncomfortably long silence to the speaker, but to the listener they’re absolutely vital as a means to absorb and assimilate information.
+They’re also key to applying emphasis.
+In terms of projection though, without pauses, the speaker has no time to reach into their abdomen to breathe.